tieuandpepper/genai_hackathon/README.md

 # ASU Spec2Tapeout ICLAD 2025 Hackathon Problems

-## Infrastrcutre setup
+## Infrastructure setup

 If you are participating in the SLM category:
 The prerequisites are iVerilog and OpenROAD-flow-scripts that should be available on your laptops.

 If you are participating in the LLM category:
-Solving these problems requires the docker image available here which you can pull in your GCP VM instance.
+Solving these problems requires the Docker image available here, which you can pull in your GCP VM instance.

 ```
-docker pull
+docker pull <image_name>
 ```

 ## Problem Set